-There is no limit to the amount of tea or coffee you can drink, but without sugar or cream.
+There is no limit to the amount of breakfast on the HCG Diet like tea or coffee you can drink but without sugar or cream.
 It’s forbidden to use sugar, but your coffee and tea need not be boring.
 You can always make it enjoyable because you can use calorie-free sweeteners like Stevia as a substitute.
 One tablespoon of milk is allowed every 24 hours, so you can mix milk into your morning coffee.
 As long as the milk is not over 2% fat, any type of milk is fine.
 Whole milk, cream, and half & half are not allowed.
 However, you can use unsweetened soy milk, unsweetened almond milk, and other unsweetened non-dairy milk alternatives.
 Do not use more than 1 tablespoon of milk per day as it might cause weight loss to stall or slow.

 If you are a morning person and want to have an actual breakfast during the very low-calorie phase, you may split your Grissini stick/ Melba toast or fruits from your main meal.
 Make sure you do not eat your fruit or grissini at your meal when you split them.
 Protein and vegetables must be eaten together for lunch and dinner; you cannot separate them.

 Your daily menu example may look like this if you wish to split your meals:

 - 7:00 AM- 1 cup of black coffee sweetened with Stevia with one tablespoon of milk, 1 apple